Thanushri03/habitify/README.md

-# habitify ,  Your Daily Habit Tracker
+# Habitify ,  Your Daily Habit Tracker

 • This application uses Node.js and Express for the responsive front-end, providing an intuitive user interface for habit tracking and management.